-- (1) The membership of the Council is to be composed of: - (a) Chief Executive and such other clinical managers and clinical stream leaders as the Board considers appropriate; - (b) The Chair of the Medical Staff Executive Council and such other members of that Council as the Board considers appropriate; - (c) At least one clinical member selected from the hospital clinical council(s) or joint clinical council(s) for the district and such other clinical representatives as the Board considers appropriate; - (d) such other persons as the Board determines to enable the council to effectively undertake its functions having regard to the range, size, specialties and services provided by the organisation. - (2) The Council must include at least one senior clinical staff member from each of medicine, nursing and allied health. - (3) The Council is to consist of a minimum of 9 members. - (4) The Board will appoint a chair person and may also appoint a co-chairperson or deputy chairperson for the Council - (5) Where a member of the council is unable to attend a particular meeting of the Council, that member may nominate an alternate member to attend in their place. - (6) A member of the Council ceases to be a member if:
+- (1) The membership of the Council is to be composed of: - (a) Chief Executive and such other clinical managers and clinical stream leaders as the Board considers appropriate; - (b) The Chair of the Medical Staff Executive Council or the Medical Council (in the case of a Specialty Health Network), and such other members of that Council as the Board considers appropriate; - (c) At least one clinical member selected from the Hospital Clinical Council(s) or Joint Hospital Clinical Council(s) for the Local Health District and such other clinical representatives as the Board considers appropriate; - (d) such other persons as the Board determines to enable the Council to effectively undertake its functions having regard to the range, size, specialities and services provided by the organisation. - (2) The Council must include at least one senior clinical staff member from each of medicine, nursing and allied health. - (3) The Council is to consist of a minimum of 9 members. - (4) The Board will appoint a chair person and may also appoint a co-chairperson or deputy chairperson for the Council. - (5) Where a member of the Council is unable to attend a particular meeting of the Council, that member may nominate an alternate member to attend in their place. - (6) A member of the Council ceases to be a member if: - (a) he or she is appointed as a clinical staff member and ceases to be a clinical staff member or member of the NSW Health Service working at the hospital; - (b) he or she is removed in accordance with any appropriate governance policy issued by the Secretary.

-- (a) he or she is appointed as a clinical staff member and ceases to be a clinical staff member or member of the NSW Health Service working at the hospital; - (b) he or she is removed in accordance with any appropriate governance policy issued by the Secretary.
+44. Functions [cl.50]

-44. Functions [cl.
-50]
+- (1) The Council is to provide the Board and the Chief Executive with advice on clinical matters affecting the organisation, including on: - (a) improving quality and safety in the hospitals within the organisation; - (b) planning on the most efficient allocation of clinical services within the organisation; - (c) translating national best practice into local delivery of services; - (d) developing innovative solutions that best address the needs of the local communities; - (e) such other related matters as the Board or Chief Executive may seek advice on from time to time.

-- (1) The Council is to provide the Board and the Chief Executive with advice on clinical matters affecting the organisation, including on: - (a) improving quality and safety in the hospitals within the organisation; - (b) planning on the most efficient allocation of clinical services within the organisation; - (c) translating national best practice into local delivery of services; - (d) developing innovative solutions that best address the needs of the local communities; - (e) such other related matters as the Board or Chief Executive may seek advice on from time to time. - (2) The Council will provide reports on the council's activities to the Chief Executive and the Board through dissemination of the minutes of meetings of the council, or provide such reports with the frequency and in the manner determined by the organisation.
+(2) The Council will provide reports on the Council's activities to the Chief Executive and the Board each month through dissemination of the minutes of meetings of the Council, or provide such reports with the frequency and in the manner determined by the organisation.

-45. Information (cl.51)
+45. Information to be made available to Councils [cl.51]